bitcoin-dot-org/Bitcoin.org/_includes/helpers/summaries.md

 {% assign summary_lockUnspent="temporarily locks or unlocks specified transaction outputs.
 A locked transaction output will not be chosen by automatic coin selection when spending bitcoins.
 Locks are stored in memory only, so nodes start with zero locked outputs and the locked output list is always cleared when a node stops or fails." %}
 {% assign summary_move="moves a specified amount from one account in your wallet to another using an off-block-chain transaction." %}
 {% assign summary_ping-rpc="sends a P2P ping message to all connected nodes to measure ping time.
 Results are provided by the `getpeerinfo` RPC pingtime and pingwait fields as decimal seconds.
 The P2P `ping` message is handled in a queue with all other commands, so it measures processing backlog, not just network ping." %}
+{% assign summary_preciousBlock="treats a block as if it were received before others with the same work." %}
 {% assign summary_prioritiseTransaction="adds virtual priority or fee to a transaction, allowing it to be accepted into blocks mined by this node (or miners which use this node) with a lower priority or fee.
 (It can also remove virtual priority or fee, requiring the transaction have a higher priority or fee to be accepted into a locally-mined block.)" %}
+{% assign summary_pruneBlockChain="prunes the blockchain up to a specified height or timestamp." %}
 {% assign summary_removePrunedFunds="deletes the specified transaction from the wallet.
 Meant for use with pruned wallets and as a companion to importprunedfunds." %}
 {% assign summary_restGetBlock-noTxDetails="gets a block with a particular header hash from the local block database either as a JSON object or as a serialized block.
 The JSON object includes TXIDs for transactions within the block rather than the complete transactions [GET block][rest get block] returns." %}
 {% assign summary_restGetBlock="gets a block with a particular header hash from the local block database either as a JSON object or as a serialized block." %}
-{% assign summary_restGetChainInfo="provides information about the current state of the block chain." %}
+{% assign summary_restGetChainInfo="returns information about the current state of the block chain." %}
 {% assign summary_restGetGetUtxos="returns an UTXO set given a set of outpoints." %}
-{% assign summary_restGetHeaders="returns a specified amout of block headers in upward direction." %}
+{% assign summary_restGetHeaders="returns a specified amount of block headers in upward direction." %}
 {% assign summary_restGetMemPool-contents="returns all transaction in the memory pool with detailed information." %}
 {% assign summary_restGetMemPool-info="returns information about the node's current transaction memory pool." %}
 {% assign summary_restGetTx="gets a hex-encoded serialized transaction or a JSON object describing the transaction.
 By default, Bitcoin Core only stores complete transaction data for UTXOs and your own transactions, so this method may fail on historic transactions unless you use the non-default `txindex=1` in your Bitcoin Core startup settings." %}